 - 1 red bell pepper, diced

-- 8 oz. green beans or asparagus, trimmed and cut into 1-inch pieces
+- 8 oz. green beans, trimmed and cut into 1-inch pieces

 - 1 cup diced red onion